RELICS: Spectroscopy of gravitationally-lensed $z\simeq 2$ reionization-era analogs and implications for CIII] detections at $z>6$: Results

 \subsection{Rest-optical spectroscopy}

 The FIRE spectrum of RXCJ0232-588 reveals ten unique emission features ([OII]$\lambda\lambda$3727,3729,$\rm[NeIII]\lambda3869$, $\rm[NeIII]\lambda3968$, H$\epsilon$, H$\delta$, H$\gamma$, H$\beta$, $\rm{ [OIII]\lambda4959,5007}$).
 Using the wavelength centroid calculated from the highest signal-to-noise nebular lines (H$\beta$, $\rm{ [OIII]\lambda4959,5007}$), we estimate a redshift of $z=1.6448$, consistent with the spectroscopic redshift derived from the LDSS3 data.
 The line widths are narrow (FWHM=106.4 km s$^{-1}$, corrected for instrumental resolution).
 To compute line fluxes, we need to establish the absolute flux scale in the FIRE spectrum.
 Since the [OII] emission line is also detected in our optical spectrum (see \S3.1), we can bootstrap the flux calibration of FIRE to that of LDSS3, the latter of which is determined with more confidence owing to the availability of slit stars observed simultaneously with the science spectra.
+This process takes into account flux calibration uncertainty in both FIRE and LDSS3 data whenever measuring line ratios that involve emission lines from the two spectra.

 In Fig.~ 7, we present the 1D spectrum in the vicinity of the strong rest-frame optical emission lines.
 The majority of these lines are not significantly affected by skylines, enabling robust measurements of the integrated line flux.
 We obtain these measurements using the MPFITPEAK routine in IDL, and corresponding errors are calculated using the error spectrum.
 Looking at the lower right panel in Fig.~7, it is clear that H$\alpha$ is coincident with a sky feature.
 While the line is clearly detected, residuals from the sky subtraction make a reliable flux measurement challenging.
 We will discuss this further below.
 Since the stellar continuum is undetected in the FIRE spectrum, we compute equivalent widths using the continuum derived from our best-fit broadband SED models (see Fig.~2 and \S4.2).
 The measurement of line fluxes and corresponding equivalent widths are presented in Table 4.